 Daniel Post Senning

-Daniel Post Senning is the great-great grandson of Emily Post and a co-author of Emily Post’s Etiquette, 18th Edition and Emily Post’s Etiquette Advantage in Business, 3rd Edition.
+Daniel Post Senning is the great-great grandson of Emily Post and a co-author of Emily Post’s Etiquette, 18th edition and Emily Post Children’s Etiquette Train the Trainer Course, 3rd edition.
 He is also the author of Emily Post’s Manners in a Digital World, Living Well Online.

 Dan specializes in relationship building in all areas of life, whether it is at home, work or online.
 He is a personable and dynamic presenter who takes pleasure in making the topic of etiquette useful and approachable to all audiences.